padvincenzo/silence-speedup/README.md

 #### Export
 (Still not implemented) Choose the format (extension) of your video.
 Default is set to keep the same extension.
 In this way, I noticed that some formats (e.g. `avi`) loose video quality during the process.

 Note: the default path of the videos (as well as temporary files) is set to `<your home path>/speededup/`.
-If you want to change it, press the settings button or go to `File -> Settings'.
+If you want to change it, press the settings button or go to `File -> Settings`.

+### Requirements
+This app comes in 2 versions: the one called standalone has FFmpeg binaries inside and it does not require anything to run.
+The other version is without FFmpeg: you have to download and configure it.\

-## Installation
+## Compiling
-This program does not need to be installed to run, as I packaged it with [``electron-packager``](https://electron.github.io/electron-packager/master/) and FFmpeg binaries are inside the release.
+This program does not need to be installed to run, as I packaged it with [``electron-packager``](https://electron.github.io/electron-packager/master/).
 But, if you want to compile and run this program by yourself from the source code, then:

 ```
 $ git clone https://github.com/padvincenzo/silence-speedup